canonical/k8s-snap/docs/src/capi/howto/in-place-upgrades.md

   and configured.
 - A target workload cluster managed by CAPI.
 - `kubectl` installed and configured to access your management cluster.
 - The workload cluster kubeconfig.
-We will refer to it as `c1-kubeconfig.yaml` in the following steps.

 Please refer to the [getting-started guide][getting-started] for further details on the required setup.